 Responding to the programme, Prince Michael's office said: "Prince Michael receives no public funding and earns his own living through a consultancy company that he has run for over 40 years.
 Prince Michael has no special relationship with President Putin.
 They last met in June 2003 and Prince Michael has had no contact with him or his office since then."

 After talks with the Queen, the Prince of Wales and the Duke of Cambridge in Sandringham, an agreement was reached that the Sussexes would no longer receive public funds and will not use their HRH titles, but that they would keep their patronages and retain Frogmore Cottage as their UK home.

-Harry and Meghan now live in Montecito, Santa Barbara with their son Archie and are expecting a baby daughter this summer.
+Harry and Meghan now live in Montecito, Santa Barbara with their son Archie and their baby daughter Lilibet.

 The Sussexes' tell-all interview with Oprah Winfrey in March 2021 dropped many bombshells that shocked the world.
 While the couple shared some heartwarming anecdotes about life in the US with their son Archie, and also revealed that they were expecting a girl in the summer (royals generally tend not to reveal their baby's gender until after the birth), Harry and Meghan did make some surprising revelations.

 Among them was that the Duchess had felt suicidal during her first pregnancy, that certain members of the royal family had "shown concern" about Archie's skin colour, that Prince Charles had cut Harry off and that the Firm had refused to pay for Archie's security costs.
 Meghan also clarified reports from the time of her wedding, claiming that it was actually her sister-in-law Kate who had made her cry about the bridesmaids' dresses in the lead-up to the nuptials, and not the other way around.